microsoft/pylance-release/testing/test_plan.md

     1. Create a method in the python file
     1. In the first cell of the notebook, import the python file
     1. Verify no red squiggles show up
-    1. Try calling the method from the python file.
+    1. In the same cell of the notebook, try calling the method you created.
 Something like so:
     ```python
     import test_file
     test_file.foo()